UPC/ravada/docs/docs/nodes.rst

 to a cluster.
 Ravada should be able to cope with sudden death of those nodes, though it is better if they are disabled and shut down nicely from the Ravada node administation frontend.

+.. note:: A Base virtual machine must always exist first in the main host.
+Then you can enable it in some secondary nodes.
+It is not possible to have a base in a node but not in the main server.
+If you remove the base from main it will become a normal virtual machine.

 Storage
 =======